MansiPatel7/Insurance/Insurace Project.md

 Running the Application Locally:

 1.Clone the GitHub repository to your local environment.
-2.Build and run the project as Springboot app using your preferred IDE.
+2.Build and run the project as Spring boot app using your preferred IDE.
 3.Access the APIs at the following endpoints:
    >Clients: http://localhost:8997/api/clients
    >Insurance Policies: http://localhost:8997/api/policies